Von Braun Center

-The Von Braun Center (known as Von Braun Civic Center until 1997) is an entertainment complex, with a maximum arena seating capacity of 9,000, located in Huntsville, Alabama.
+The Von Braun Center (known as Von Braun Civic Center until 1997) is an entertainment complex, comprising multiple exhibit halls, a concert hall, a playhouse, a music venue, additional facilities for meetings and exhibitions as well as an arena with a maximum seating capacity of 9,000, located in Huntsville, Alabama.
 The original facility debuted in 1975 and has undergone several significant expansions since its opening.
-In addition to the arena, the VBC complex features multiple exhibit halls, a concert hall, a playhouse, a music venue, and several additional facilities for meetings and exhibitions.